PBLIZZ/codexcrmapp/apps/web/app/contacts/README.md

 ## Data Model

 ### Contacts
-Contacts are stored in the `clients` database table (for backward compatibility) with the following fields:
+Contacts are stored in the `contacts` database table (for backward compatibility) with the following fields:

 - `id` - Unique identifier (UUID)
 - `user_id` - The owner of the contact (UUID)